Samityy/GDPS-Browser-Basic/README.md

-This is just as example on how you can have your own GDPS Website.
+This is just an example on how you can have your own GDPS Website.

 //

-Was maded by: HTJOFF
+Was created by: Samity

 //